PatrickEBlack/FinalYearProject/README.md

 # Bovaid - Farm Management Application

 A comprehensive farm management application built with Angular and Ionic for the frontend and Express.js with MongoDB for the backend.
-The application helps farmers manage livestock, monitor health, track weather conditions, and streamline farm operations.
+The application helps farmers recognise health problems within their herd early, manage livestock, monitor health, track weather conditions, and streamline farm operations.

 ## Features
 - User authentication and account management
 - Livestock inventory management
 - Animal health monitoring and vaccination tracking